Leonetienne/GCrypt/readme.md

 * For data obfuscation
 * If your only other option would be no encryption at all

+### I am not kidding, don't use this for critical stuff!
+Homebrew ciphers are most often shit!
+Especially mine!🦯

 ## How do i use this?
 ##### Working with strings
 ```c++